 The transmission services available to eligible customers are listed in PJM Open Access Transmission Tariff (OATT).
-Customers make requests to PJM on the PJM OASIS for the desired cross-border transmission servicesservice products.
+Customers make requests to PJM on the PJM OASIS for the desired cross-border transmission service products.
 PJM evaluates each Transmission Service Request to determine the impact to the system, and accepts or refuses the request for the transmission service.
-Questions or requests for information regarding transmission service must be made to PJM Member Relations at 610-666-8980 or custsvc@pim.com.
+Questions or requests for information regarding transmission service must be made to PJM Member Relations at 610-666-8980 or <a href="mailto:customers.customers

-The exhibit below lists the transmission service service products available for PJM RTO.
+The exhibit below lists the transmission service products available for PJM RTO.